EdgarSargsyan2001/CPU_simulator/README.md

 # Compile only the main file with javac, after which you will get the main.class file.
 ***After running it, also transfer the code.txt file.***

-+ You have the following registries:
++ You have the following registries
         + general use registers
             AYB
             BEN